Powerlearnproject/se-day1-assignment-no-vIce001/README.md

   Software engineering enables the creation of software applications and systems that power aspects of modern life, including: communication, commerce, entertainment and healthcare.

 Identify and describe at least three key milestones in the evolution of software engineering.
+  Key milestones in the evolution of software engineering include:
+  The development of programming languages.
+The first high-level programming language, FORTRAN, was  released in 1957.
+  The establishment of software engineering as a discipline in the 1960s.
+The term "software engineering" was coined during this period.
+  The advent of structured programming programming.
+A new number of methodologies, including structured programming and object-oriented programming, were developed in the 1970s.

 List and briefly explain the phases of the Software Development Life Cycle.